wavesplatform/waves-node-notifier-extension/README.md

   # body = """Mainnet: %s"""
 }
 ```
+4. restart the node

+If

+## Notifications

+You can specify any endpoint of notifications.

-For example, for notifications you can use Telegram bot https://t.me/bullhorn_bot from https://integram.org/ team.
+For example, you can use Telegram bot https://t.me/bullhorn_bot from https://integram.org/ team (add this bot and read its welcome message).

+You can read the full list of properties in the [src/main/resources/application.conf](application.conf).